knodax-labs-demo/aws-data-and-ml-labs/aws-efs-tutorial-create-and-mount-to-ec2.md

 🎥 **YouTube Tutorial:**
 https://youtu.be/W4DiqtLB7HM

-Here is a **clean, accurate, EFS-specific cost warning** rewritten for your AWS EFS Tutorial:

----

 > ⚠️ **AWS Cost Warning**
 >
 > This hands-on lab uses **Amazon EFS**, **Amazon EC2**, and **Amazon VPC** networking components, which may incur small charges in your AWS account—especially if the EFS file system remains active.